jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

    ```
    3. Get familiar with files in the directory; specifically:
    ```
-   cat rome.json                 <------- data jalapeno.py will use to execute its query and program its SR/SRv6 route cat cleanup_rome_routes.sh    <------- script to cleanup any old SR/SRv6 routes cat jalapeno.py               <------- python client that takes cmd line args to request/execute an SR/SRv6 network service ls netservice/                <------- contains python libraries available to jalapeno.py for calculating SR/SRv6 route instructions
+   cat rome.json                 <------- data jalapeno.py will use to execute its query and program its SRv6 route cat cleanup_rome_routes.sh    <------- script to cleanup any old SRv6 routes cat jalapeno.py               <------- python client that takes cmd line args to request/execute an SRv6 network service ls netservice/                <------- contains python libraries available to jalapeno.py for calculating SRv6 SIDs

    ```
    4. For SRv6 outbound encapsulation we'll need to set Rome's SRv6 source address: